 My friends and I were so curious about the formation of the natural arch at Atuh Beach so we decided to swim out to it on low tide.
 It was much more impressive once we were swimming through the arch, seeing its grand scale from a closer perspective.

 We checked the depth of the water to see if it was possible to cliff jump.
 Our guess was that it was between 3 to 4 meters deep which was plenty enough for us, so we scaled the rock arch and jumped off one by one!

 The clarity of the water at this Nuda Penida beach is unbelievable.
 From the top of the arch, I spotted some large reef fish and a squid just cruising around in the water below.

-If you’re looking for a fun-fuelled couple of hours while exploring Nusa Penida beaches, be sure not to miss Atuh Beach on your itinerary and I guarantee you will enjoy it just as much as I did!
+If you’re looking for a fun-fuelled couple of hours, be sure not to miss Atuh Beach on your itinerary and I guarantee you will enjoy it just as much as I did!